Bussines/horse_races/README.md

 4- register:

-   - the first user registering in the system will be considered as an admin and can create and progress races
+   - only the first user registering in the system will be considered as an admin and has an access to create a race or progress button of a races